Writing Activities for Earth Day

 Grades 6-12

 In this outdoor journaling activity, students spend time observing the natural environment and then answer one of three prompts on happiness, anxiety, or self-esteem.
 Students will learn that spending time in nature can be an important component of mental health.
 Unlike some writing activities, this one focuses less on writing skills and more on social-emotional well-being and the role that journaling can play in processing emotions.
-The writing resource provides three different journal prompts.
+The English Language Arts writing resource provides three different journal prompts.
 Teachers could use different prompts throughout the year or let students choose the prompt that they would like to write about.
 Students who feel comfortable sharing their responses could read them out loud or swap journals with another student.

 Final Thoughts